 Mentors are Loyola University Chicago alumni and friends of Loyola who are business professionals in the Chicago area and beyond.

 Business Career Services piloted the Q Mentorship Program in one section of BSAD 220 in Fall 2016 and has continued to grow the program with the goal that all sections of Career Preparation will have the mentorship program component.

-The result will be each student enrolled in BSAD 220 will be assigned a mentor who is an experienced and model member of the Chicago and global business community.
-Students will apply networking, career research, and communication skills (both written and oral) in the process of developing these relationships.
+Every student enrolled in BSAD 220 is assigned a mentor who is an experienced and model member of the Chicago and global business community.
+Students apply networking, career research, and communication skills (both written and oral) in the process of developing these relationships.

 Program Background & Student Benefits

 Mentors provide another voice that stresses the importance of a strong work ethic, professional attitude, and effective time management, as well as deliver invaluable insights into career choices, industry information, professional development, resume/cover letter writing, and interview skills.
 Participation in the mentorship program also offers an excellent networking opportunity, a critical tool not only for effective job-hunting, but also for long-term career success.